-Started in 2001, Rose Youth Foundation is a youth-led program, empowering teens to use the tools of strategic philanthropy to make a real difference.
-Over eight months, the 26 members of Rose Youth Foundation work together to discuss what it means to give in a Jewish way, explore community issues, determine a funding priority, meet with nonprofit leaders, and ultimately determine how to grant $60,000 to make our community a better place.
+Started in 2001, Rose Youth Foundation (RYF) is an initiative of Rose Community Foundation that engages Jewish high school students in collaborative grantmaking.
+The program is youth-led, empowering teens to use the tools of strategic philanthropy to make a difference.
+The members of RYF work together to discuss what it means to give in a Jewish way, explore community issues, determine a funding priority, meet with nonprofit leaders and ultimately determine how to grant $60,000 to improve their community.

 Donations and Endowment